Social Media Managers: Overcome the Content Crunch

 At Olapic, we recently launched a product to combat these challenges and make it easier to create engaging content that can apply to a number of channels (i.e. social media, ads, emails, and more) without breaking the bank.
 Content in Motion (CiM) is a solution that turns static photos into dynamic animations, breathing new life into pre-existing content.

 It’s clear from our aforementioned research that customers expect authentic content and information from brands across all experiences.
-By tapping into existing user-generated, or earned, content, and by breathing new life into existing creative assets, brands can realize deeper and more impactful relationships with their audiences in 2017.
+By tapping into existing user-generated, or earned, content, and by breathing new life into existing creative assets, brands can realize deeper and more impactful relationships with their audiences this year.

-What is your brand doing to engage its customers on social and overcome the content crunch in 2017?
+What is your brand doing to engage its customers on social and overcome the content crunch?